Karaye: Religion

 The two main religions practice in Karaye are Islam and Christianity.

-Geography

-Karaye Local Government Area has an average temperature of 33 degrees Celsius and a total area of 479 square kilometers.
-The Local Government Area's average wind speed is reported to be 10 km/h, while the area's average humidity is 29%.

 Economy

 Karaye Local Government Area's economy heavily relies on trade, as evidenced by the numerous markets in the area, including Kasuwar Maciyo Market, where locals go to exchange a range of goods and services.
 A variety of domestic animals, including goats, horses, and cows, are raised and sold in Karaye Local Government Area.
 Sorghum, millet, beans, rice, and other crops are grown in the Karaye Local Government Area, making farming another significant aspect of the region.